-HITC-102 Health Records Systems 3-0-3
+HITC-102 Health Records Systems

-Study of content, format, evaluation and completeness of the medical record; licensing, accrediting and regulatory agencies; number systems; patient indexes, filing systems, and records retention, storage and retrieval.
-Students must earn a grade of a "C" or better.
+This course provides a foundational understanding of health information technology.
+It prepares students for transitional and changing roles in an electronic health information environment.
+Content reflects current HIM trends, practices, standards, and legal issues.
 Prerequisite: A minimum grade of "C" in OFTC 150, OFTC 256, CITA 151.
 A minimum grade of "C" or concurrent enrollment in OFTC 151, OFTC 152, OFTC 253, OFTC 260, OFTC 254.
 Or consent of program coordinator.